dastratakos/Personal-Finance-Tracker/SPEC.md

   - Created seed file with default categories, accounts, and budgets.
   - Successfully migrated and seeded database.
   - Refactored seed file to eliminate code duplication with reusable helper functions.
+- [x] **Interface consolidation**:
+  - Created shared types file (`src/types/index.ts`) with all TypeScript interfaces.
+  - Consolidated all interfaces from individual files into centralized location.
+  - Updated all components to import interfaces from shared types file.
+  - Removed duplicate interface definitions across the codebase.
+  - Added type guards and constants for better type safety.
+- [x] **Dynamic categories and sources**:
+  - Removed hard-coded CATEGORIES and SOURCES constants from types file.
+  - Created API endpoint (`/api/categories`) to fetch categories from database.
+  - Reused existing `/api/accounts` endpoint for fetching account data.
+  - Created custom hooks (`useCategories`, `useAccounts`) for dynamic data fetching.
+  - Updated components to fetch categories and accounts dynamically from database.
+  - Categories are now managed through the Prisma Category model.
+  - Updated net-worth page to use dynamic account types from database with "All" option.
+  - Renamed `useSources` hook to `useAccounts` for better semantic clarity.
+  - Updated all references from "source" to "account" throughout the codebase.
+  - Updated Import table and related interfaces to use "account" terminology.
+  - Updated transactions page filters and API endpoints to use "account" instead of "source".
+  - Updated Import model to use accountId foreign key relationship instead of account string.
+  - Created database migration to convert Import.source to Import.accountId with proper foreign key.
+  - Updated all code to use the new account relationship structure.